lg-ustb/DecOT/README.md

 ## Installation

 DecOT is a python script developed in a Windows and Linux 64-bit architecture.
-To use DecOT, the following python packages need to be installed.
+To use DecOT, the following packages need to be installed：

 python packages: